 Accessories & Packaging

-The package is much the same which is a good thing because the original Meze 99 Classic retail box and the accessory line up was great for the price point.
+The package is much the same which is a good thing because the original Meze 99 Classic retail box and the accessory line up were great for the price point.
 The visuals have changed on the retail box, it’s now white as opposed to black with a more informative visual display.

 Inside you get a semi-stiffened contoured zipper case for carrying the headphones as well as a little NAD inspired zipper round bag inside for holding your accessories between the headphones when on the go.
-Aside from that Meze have included an airline adapter as well as a quarter jack adapter with the 99 Classic.
+Aside from that Meze has included an airline adapter as well as a quarter jack adapter with the 99 Classic.

-The hard case finish though has changed from a plain black pleather finish to a meshed nylon finish that feels a lot tougher but also a bit more eye catching.
+The hard case finish though has changed from a plain black pleather finish to a meshed nylon finish that feels a lot tougher but also a bit more eye-catching.

 The 99 Neo has a slightly darker tonal signature than the 99 Classics, especially when you compare the 99 Neo with the new pads and the 99 Classic with the original pads.
 The tonal difference becomes less marked when you slip on the new pads to the 99 Classic but it still has some variations.

-With the older classic you got a musical and dynamic signature with a boosted warm and heavy hitting midbass response and slightly less sub-bass rumble.
+With the older classic you got a musical and dynamic signature with a boosted warm and heavy-hitting midbass response and slightly less sub-bass rumble.
 On the 99 Neo, you still get a fairly impactful low end but the mid-bass is less accentuated, perhaps not quite as tight and a bit more leveled off.

 The Classic’s vocal presence has also dropped back just a little on the 99 Neo in comparison giving it that slightly darker sound but its marginal especially if both are using the new pads.